Tanskanee/drizzle-neo/README.md

 A version of Drizzle AI that remembers past conversations and has long-term memory.

 WARNING!
-This project has **only** been tested on Linux.
+This project has only been tested on Linux.
 It may or may not work inside WSL2.

+WARNING!
+This projecr has been only tested using a locally hosted llama-swap instance inside my LAN, not protected by an API key.
+This project may work with any other OpenAI-compatible endpoint (ChatGPT, Gemini, etc.), but it is not quaranteed.
+Instructions for setting up a llama-swap server are included inside `./llama-swap`.

 ## Features